hostinger/fireactions/docs/configuration.md

 # The Fireactions server URL to connect to for the client.
 server-url: http://127.0.0.1:8080

+# Data directory for the client.
+This is where the client will store its state, images, etc.
+data-dir: /var/lib/fireactions

 # The name of the organisation that the client belongs to.
 organisation: hostinger
 # The name of the group that the client belongs to.
 This is used to